shahadul-17/Connect-Four/README.md

 3) Beautiful user interface.

 # Notes
-1) AI is implemented using minimax algorithm.
+1) AI is implemented using minimax algorithm with alpha-beta pruning.
 2) This project might contain some major/minor bugs that will be fixed later.